All Hallows College: People associated with All Hallows

 The architect and designer of churches in Ireland James Joseph McCarthy was Professor of Ecclesiastical Architecture at the college.
 The organist and composer Vincent O'Brien served as Professor of Gregorian Chant from 1903.

 Presidents of All Hallows College

 Rev. David Moriarty became president following the death of Fr.
 Hand in 1846, other presidents have included Dr Woodlock, the carmelite Dr. Thomas A. Bennett D.D.
 O.C.C.
 (1803–1897), the Very Rev. Dr William Fortune (1834–1917), Rev. Thomas O'Donnell CM and more recently Fr.
 Kevin Rafferty CM and Mgr.
-Tom Lane CM (served from 1970–1982).
+Tom Lane CM (served from 1970 to 1982).
 Fr.
-Mark Noonan C.M. (serving from 1996-2011) he was succeeded in 2011 by the first foreign and the final president of All Hallows College, Dr. Patrick McDevitt, C.M., PhD, a Vincentian priest, from DePaul University in Chicago, Illinois.
+Mark Noonan C.M. (serving from 1996 to 2011) he was succeeded in 2011 by the first foreign and the final president of All Hallows College, Dr. Patrick McDevitt, C.M., PhD, a Vincentian priest, from DePaul University in Chicago, Illinois.

 The term rector has also been used in the past for the head of the college.